LateralView/android-lateralview-tdd/README.md

 Feel free to contribute and add additional test cases that were not included here.

+I've also written a [medium post](https://medium.com/p/f5f1900bc5cc) explaining a bit the importance of testing an app.
+Please visit if you have some spare time :)

 # TODO

 Some additional test cases can involve networking, Location APIs and layout tests for example.